Transient tachypnea of the newborn

 Transient tachypnea of the newborn is a respiratory problem that can be seen in the newborn shortly after delivery.
 It is caused by retained fetal lung fluid due to impaired clearance mechanisms.
 It is the most common cause of respiratory distress in term neonates.
-It consists of a period of tachypnea (rapid breathing (higher than the normal range of 30-60 times per minute).
+It consists of a period of tachypnea (rapid breathing, higher than the normal range of 30–60 times per minute).
 Usually, this condition resolves over 24–72 hours.
 Treatment is supportive and may include supplemental oxygen and antibiotics.
 The chest x-ray shows hyperinflation of the lungs including prominent pulmonary vascular markings, flattening of the diaphragm, and fluid in the horizontal fissure of the right lung.

 Signs and symptoms

 Symptoms of transient tachypnea of the newborn include respiratory distress and rapid breathing (tachypnea).
 This condition usually occurs within the first two hours of birth in full term and late term newborn infants.

 Pathophysiology

 Due to the higher incidence of transient tachypnea of the newborn in infants delivered by caesarean section, it has been postulated that it could result from a delayed absorption of fetal lung fluid from the pulmonary lymphatic system.
 The increased fluid in the lungs leads to increased airway resistance and reduced lung compliance.
 It is thought this could be from lower levels of circulating catecholamines after a caesarean section, which are believed to be necessary to alter the function of the ENaC channel to absorb excess fluid from the lungs.
 Pulmonary immaturity has also been proposed as a causative factor.
 Levels of phosphatidylglycerol (an indicator of lung maturity) were found to be negative in certain newborns.
-Mild surfactant deficiency has also been suggested as a causative factor.
+Mild deficiency of pulmonary surfactant has also been suggested as a causative factor.